 In August 2023, we completed an End-of-Phase/Pre-Phase 3 meeting with the Food and Drug Administration ("FDA") regarding our plans to conduct a potentially registrational Phase 3 clinical trial of soquelitinib in relapsed PTCL.
-The FDA provided feedback on our plans and proposed registration trial and we anticipate that we will be able to initiate this clinical trial in early 2024.
-The clinical trial is designed to enroll a total of 150 patients with relapsed PTCL that have received $\geq 1$ prior therapy and $\leq 3$ prior therapies.
-Number of prior therapies in this range selects for immunocompetent patients.
-Patients will be randomized 1:1 to soquelitinib 200 mg two-times a day or standard of care chemotherapy.
-The standard of care agent will be based on physicians choice of either gemcitabine, belinostat or pralatrexate.
+The FDA provided feedback on our proposed registration trial, including the proposed endpoints.
+We anticipate that we will be able to initiate this clinical trial in the third quarter of 2024.
+The clinical trial is designed to enroll a total of 150 patients with relapsed PTCL that have received ≥ 1 prior therapy and≤3 prior therapies.
+The number of prior therapies in this range selects for immunocompetent patients.
+Patients will be randomized 1:1 to soquelitinib 200 mg two-times a day or one of the standard of care chemotherapies.
+The standard of care agent will be based on the physician's choice of either belinostat or pralatrexate.
 The primary endpoint will be progression-free survival.
-Secondary endpoints will include objective response rate and overall survival.
-We are recruiting investigators and anticipate that leading academic and private medical centers with significant experience in lymphoma research will participate in the trial, including a principal investigator who has conducted other Phase 3 clinical trials in T cell lymphoma and authored many peer-reviewed articles on lymphomas.
+Secondary endpoints will include objective response rate, overall survival and duration of response.
+We are recruiting investigators and anticipate that leading academic and private medical centers with significant experience in lymphoma research will participate in the trial, including investigators who have conducted other Phase 3 clinical trials in T cell lymphoma and authored many peer-reviewed articles on lymphomas.
+There are currently no FDA fully approved agents for the treatment of relapsed PTCL.

-As reported at the International Conference of Malignant Lymphoma in June 2023, preclinical data suggest that ITK inhibition with soquelitinib has the potential to treat solid and hematological cancers through a novel mechanism of action that has modulated T cell differentiation and enhanced the anti-tumor immune response via Th1 skewing, increased T cell cytolytic capacity and reduced of T cell exhaustion in preclinical models.
+As reported at the International Conference of Malignant Lymphoma in June 2023, preclinical data suggest that ITK inhibition with soquelitinib has the potential to treat solid and hematological cancers based on its novel proposed mechanism of action.
+Tumor immune responses were enhanced by the modulation of T cell differentiation resulting in increased T cell cytolytic capacity, increased migration of T cells into the tumor and reduced T cell exhaustion.
 Highlights of the presentation included:

-- soquelitinib monotherapy provided statistically significant inhibition of tumor growth in established tumors in the following cancer models: EL4 TCL, A20 B cell lymphoma and CT26 colon cancer. - In the EL4 TCL model, treatment with soquelitinib led to increased infiltration of normal CD8+ T cells into the tumor.
-In addition, these CD8+ T cells had higher expression of perforin, an effector molecule produced by killer T cells that is involved in killing cancer cells. - In the CT26 colon cancer model, the depletion of CD8 cells reduced the activity observed for soquelitinib treatment, suggesting that its potential mechanism of action involves the production of normal CD8+ T cells. - In the CT26 colon cancer model, treatment with soquelitinib reduced the expression of T cell exhaustion markers.
+- monotherapy provided statistically significant inhibition of tumor growth in established tumors in the following cancer models: EL4 TCL (T cell lymphoma), A20 B cell lymphoma and CT26 colon cancer. - In the EL4 TCL model, treatment with soquelitinib led to increased infiltration of normal CD8+ T cells into the tumor.
+In addition, these CD8+ T cells had higher expression of perforin, an effector molecule produced by killer T cells that is involved in killing cancer cells. - In the CT26 colon cancer model, the depletion of normal CD8 cells reduced the activity observed for soquelitinib treatment, suggesting that its potential mechanism of action involves the production of normal CD8+ T cells. - In the CT26 colon cancer model, treatment with soquelitinib reduced the expression of T cell exhaustion markers.
 T cell exhaustion is a phenomenon seen in tumors and chronic infections where prolonged exposure to antigens results in exhausted or ineffective T cell function and inability to eliminate tumors or infections. - In other murine studies using antigen primed T cells that were repeatedly stimulated, soquelitinib reduced the development of T cell exhaustion and reversed it in already exhausted T cells.
 These reinvigorated T cells regained their cancer cell killing capacity.

-These findings suggest that the inhibition of ITK by soquelitinib produced changes in the tumor microenvironment that enhanced anti-tumor immunity creating a less favorable environment for tumor growth and provides the rationale for clinical investigation in a monotherapy Phase 1 clinical trial of soquelitinib in solid tumors, which we plan to initiate in the first half of 2024.
+We believe these findings suggest that the inhibition of ITK by soquelitinib produced changes in the tumor microenvironment that enhanced anti-tumor immunity creating a less favorable environment for tumor growth and provides the rationale for clinical investigation in a monotherapy trial of soquelitinib in solid tumors.
+We are planning a Phase 1b/2 clinical trial, in collaboration with the Kidney Cancer Research Consortium, of soquelitinib in solid tumors in patients with renal cell cancer ("RCC") who have failed checkpoint inhibitor therapy.